-The National Gallery is an art museum in Trafalgar Square that possesses the world’s finest art pieces.
+The National Gallery is a world famous art museum in London’s Trafalgar Square that possesses some of the world’s finest art pieces.
 It offers a chance to witness beauty for free.
 I was lucky enough to visit the gallery once again with DLD College London and other Year 11 GCSE Art students.

 GCSE Y11 Art DLD College London student